cloudcreativity/ddd-modules/README.md

 encapsulated?
 How do you enforce architectural boundaries between bounded contexts, and ensure that they are loosely coupled?

-:melting_face:

-Don't worry, we've got you! :saluting_face:
+Don't worry, we've got you!

 This package provides a conceptual approach and a set of tooling to help you write loosely coupled and highly encapsulated bounded contexts - or modules - in PHP.